catderohan/BikeSharing-Tableau/README.md

 ## Results

-Previously, in the module we looked at the percentage of bike rides by gender.
+First we looked at the percentage of bike rides by gender.
 Here we see that 65% of bike rides were from males.

 ![](Resources/GenderBreakdown.PNG)

-We also looked at the perecentage of subscribers vs commuters.
+We also looked at the perecentage of subscribers vs consumers.
 This shows over 75% of riders are subscribers.

  ![](Resources/CustomerBreakdown.PNG)

- The first visualization we created was to show the length of time that bikes are checked out for all rides.
+The next visualization we created was to show the length of time that bikes are checked out for all rides.
 We can see the most popular trip duration time is 5 hours.

  ![](Resources/CheckoutTimes.PNG)